 Specialized software like document verification tools and AI-based fraud detection platforms such as Klippa DocHorizon can be used to detect fake documents.
 These tools analyze patterns, compare against databases, and detect inconsistencies.

-You can prevent document fraud by using secure document verification tools like Klippa DocHorizon to validate the documents you are presented with.
+You can prevent document fraud by using secure document verification solutions like Klippa DocHorizon to validate the documents you are presented with.
 These can detect fraud in documents more easily than the naked eye can.

 You can detect fraud in documents using technology to detect inconsistencies in text formatting, metadata, and signatures, verify their authenticity through databases, and spot alterations and fake credentials.